armijnhemel/devicecode/doc/design_fcc_downloads.md

 and so on.
 Sometimes the user manual contains open source license texts and a written offer for source code.

+### Images

-Some of the pictures in the documents (mostly the internal and external photos) actually seem to be multiple images.
-When extracted individually these images are quite useless, so they first need to be recombined.
+Some of the images in the documents (mostly the internal and external photos) are stored in the document as multiple images.
+When extracted individually these images are quite useless, so they first need to be recombined into a single image.
+Extracted images are stored per page.

+Sometimes text on a picture is actually a text overlay in the PDF and it is not part of the picture (this has mostly been observed in user manuals).
+These elements are extracted separately and not recombined.
+In case of doubt always look at the original PDF file.

+### Text

+Text is extracted and stored per page.

 [fcc]:https://en.wikipedia.org/wiki/Federal_Communications_Commission